 2.2.5 Drug-disease association prediction

-The low-dimensional vectors of drug and disease features derived from the compact feature learning process have been used to predict new drug-disease associations, so that the compact feature vectors for each drug were geometrically close to its original associated diseases.
-In formal, the expression of X=x1,…,xNdT, xi∈Rfd,i=1,…,Nd has been employed to represent the matrix of drug feature (the ith of the matrix represents the features of the drug i) and used Y=y1,…,yNtT, yj∈Rft,j=1,…,Nt to represent the feature matrix of disease (the jth of the matrix represents the features of the disease j).
+The low-dimensional vectors of drug and disease features derived from the compact feature engineering process have been used to predict new drug-disease associations, so that the compact feature vectors for each drug were geometrically close to its original associated diseases.
+Explaining mathematically, the expression of X=x1,…,xNdT, xi∈Rfd,i=1,…,Nd has been employed to represent the matrix of drug feature (the ith of the matrix represents the features of the drug i) and used Y=y1,…,yNtT, yj∈Rft,j=1,…,Nt to represent the feature matrix of disease (the jth of the matrix represents the features of the disease j).
 It should be noted that Nd and Nt indicate the number of drugs and the number of diseases, respectively.
 If M denotes a matrix of drug-disease associations; So that Mij=1 would indicate the known association between drug i and disease j, while Mij=0 would illustrate the unknown link between them.
 With the aim of learning the prediction matrix Z, a bidirectional function was defined to predict the unknown links in M (i.e., zero values in the association matrix).
 More precisely, the bidirectional function is defined as follows: